 I made these tarts while on holidays at my partner’s parents’ house and they were devoured so quickly.
 I’m definitely going to try to make these for my cake business in the future.
 Lucky you, here’s the recipe :).

-- 2 ½ cups mixture of dried coconut, seeds etc (I used pepitas, sunflower seeds and rolled flaxseeds)
+- 2 ½ cups mixture of any nuts, seeds or coconut, (I used pepitas, sunflower seeds and rolled flaxseeds)

 - 1 ¼ cup dates, soaked in water for 2 hours

 - ½ tsp agar agar powder

 - 1 tsp any light-coloured sweetener, such as rice malt syrup or maple syrup

 - any light-coloured sweetener, such as rice malt syrup or maple syrup

 - Zest and juice of 1 large lemon

 - For the base, drain the dates and add all ingredients to a food processor until combined.